 - Applicant name;

 - Family unit size;

 - Date and time of application;

-- Qualification for any local preference;
+- Gross annual family income;

+- Names and number of persons in family; and

 - Racial or ethnic designation of the head of household.

 HUD requires the PHA to maintain a single waiting list for the HCV program unless it serves more than one county or municipality.
 Such PHAs are permitted, but not required, to maintain a separate waiting list for each county or municipality served.